nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Notes**: A short paragraph that is written for a person to remind the user about details of that person
+* **Above average typing speed**: More than 40 words per minute

 --------------------------------------------------------------------------------------------------------------------